[Free] French Text-to-Speech Site! Perfect for Learning Pronunciation

 Yann: Male voice

-[Free] Read French Text from Images (Photos)
+[Free] Read Aloud French Text from Images (Photos)

 - Access the Ondoku site

-- Click on the Image tab
+- Click the image tab

 - Click the read aloud button